Telles Foundation

 Support Low-Income Beneficiaries

-All programs explicitly target low-income Brazilian youth.
+All programmes explicitly target low-income Brazilian youth.
 The foundation's charitable objects restrict support “specifically to the advancement and promotion for the public benefit of education, particularly but not exclusively in Brazil and in areas of social and economic deprivation.”

 Innovation in Delivery